 - Crossing against traffic control signals

-- Failing to look before crossing the street and running into the path of oncoming vehicles
+- Failing to look before crossing the street and running into oncoming vehicles

-Sometimes, law enforcement officials will find that both the driver and the pedestrian were partially responsible for the accident.
+Sometimes, law enforcement officials will find that both the driver and the pedestrian were partially responsible for a car accident in Chicago.
 So, what happens then?
 It depends on the state where the accident occurred, but usually, the state will follow a set of rules in shared fault situations, these are based on two legal concepts: comparative negligence and contributory negligence.

 Some states adhere to a pure contributory negligence rule which prohibits a pedestrian from recovering damages from a driver if the pedestrian’s negligence is found to have played any role in the accident (even if it is a minor one).
 Basically, contributory negligence is an all-or-nothing system.
 So if a car-pedestrian accident occurs in a contributory negligence state, and both parties are partially at fault, both would be responsible for their own injuries and other damages stemming from the crash.